 Although responsive design is defined by its use of browser technologies like CSS, server-side logic can still help.
 When a layout needs to be personalized for the logged-in user, for example, conditional logic on the server can still supply a different layout template.
 Client-side scripts can also request specific widgets or content from the server if they're needed, avoiding the cost of downloading every piece of content and media on devices that will only show a smaller subset.
 Designer Luke Wroblewski calls this technique RESS: Responsive design and Server Side components.

 Like many other techniques, Responsive Design is an important tool in our toolbox, not a cure-all for every problem ailing the web.
 Before diving into your first responsive project, it's important to keep some caveats in mind.

 Building a desktop-only site is still cheaper… in the short term.

 Creating a design around a single screen size will always take less time than one that accounts for many sizes.
 In some cases, a skilled team can also produce a stripped down “mobile design” without breaking the bank.
 The economics of responsive design make the most sense when additional screen sizes (like tablets) enter the mix, and when your desktop and mobile sites must offer equivalent functionality.

 It isn't as flexible as designing one-off sites for every device.

 A design that accounts for multiple displays and resolutions can’t handle extreme variations in layout and content from one size to another.
 Some design choices—like a hard and fast reliance on mouseover effects or swipe gestures—won’t work on every device, either.
-Nevertheless, few organizations have the resources and coordination to built a truly custom experience for every display size and device type.
-In addition, Google’s own research demonstrates that most users want consistency across devices when they use a web site; the more your mobile and desktop sites differ, the more difficult it can be to switch from one to the other.
+Nevertheless, few organizations have the resources and coordination to build a truly custom experience for every display size and device type.
+In addition, Google’s own research demonstrates that most users want consistency across devices when they use a website; the more your mobile and desktop sites differ, the more difficult it can be to switch from one to the other.